craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun XX 25.md

 		- The [[Harvord Trading Company]] sends mercantile assets to capitalize on the tragedy
 #### The Black Ghost Hunt
 A 5000sp bounty has been placed on a serial murderer.
+	- The murders are random
+	- The murders of non-Enforcers go unreported
+	- The murders occur on in Avalon (eastside Mossburg)
 #### The Letters
 The party sends letters out to their patrons, requesting payments for a job well done and information on what more to be doing.
 	- Paul sends Em a pair of knuckle dusters, 475sp, and a list of 3 minor transport/supply jobs;